 In the nine community property states – Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin – a may be held liable for repaying a following the death of a , even if they didn’t cosign the loans, but only if they took out the loan after they were married.

 If the individual borrowed the loan before getting married, or the couple did not live in a community property state, this is not responsible for the loans unless they cosigned the .

 Minimize Your Risk

 Death is never a comfortable topic to think or talk about, but when it comes to the financial repercussions it could leave on your loved ones, prepare yourself in advance in the event of the worst.
 Consider these tips to help your loved ones deal with your debts in the event of your untimely passing:

 - If you are married and live in a community property state, learn your state’s laws.
-A prenuptial or antenuptial agreement might protect your spouse from your student loans.
+A prenuptial or antenuptial agreement might protect your from your student loans.
 Consult with a qualified estate or tax attorney to review your options.